tloredo/batse5bp/doc/index.rst

 Users should note that the archived DRMs are fairly coarsely sampled.
+Also, the response for DISC channel 4 is relatively flat over the tabulated range and is simply truncated at the high-energy end of the range (about 20 |nbsp| MeV;
+in fact, the response is typically *rising* slowly with energy above a few MeV).
-Also, the response for DISC channel 4 is relatively flat over the tabulated range and is simply truncated at the high-energy end of the range (about 2 GeV).
-Integrals of the product of an incident flux model and the channel response will be inaccurate if the incident flux does not fall with energy at least as quickly as 1/E**2.
+Integrals of the product of an incident flux model and the channel response will be inaccurate if the incident flux does not fall with energy at least as quickly as 1/E**2 above ~1 |nbsp| MeV.

 ``discsc_drms.n_det`` is the number of triggered detectors.